 PG stands for Parental Guidance.
-This means a film is suitable for general viewing, but some scenes may be unsuitable for younger children.
-A PG film should not disturb a child aged around eight or older.
-Parents should consider whether the content might upset younger or more sensitive children.
+This means a film is suitable for general viewing, but some scenes may be unsuitable for young children.
+A PG film should not unsettle a child aged around eight or older.
+Parents should consider whether the content may upset younger, or more sensitive, children.

 Are all PG films made for younger audiences?

 No. Some films are given a PG certificate but have not been made with a young audience in mind.
-A recent example of a film mostly enjoyed by grown ups but passed PG would be The Artist.
+A recent example of a film mostly enjoyed by grown ups but passed PG would be Saving Mr. Banks.
 However, the certificate means that any issues in the work are appropriate for the majority of this age group and nothing should upset a child of eight or over.

 What sort of themes are passed at PG?

 A PG film will not contain any theme which is inappropriate for a child.
 PG works can explore challenging issues such as bullying, bereavement or racism.

 Will there be bad language in a PG film?

 There may be mild bad language (such as ‘shit’ or ‘son of a bitch’) in a PG film, but the context and delivery are always important.
 For example, if the language is used aggressively or if there is a great deal of bad language, a work may be passed at a higher category.

 What about sex?